jcasimir/railsconf_tutorials/source/sessions/tdd_tools_techniques/04_generating_test_data.markdown

 end
 ```

 This works well until we start adding other required fields to the object.
-Lets
+Let's
 say we add required fields `first_name`, `last_name`.

 ```ruby